 Thesis cotutelle is a special arrangement between two partner universities that allows you to pursue your PhD at INRS and a university outside Québec.

-First contact the INRS Studies and Student Life Department (in French) to find out whether a framework agreement is already in place with the university you’re interested in.
+First contact the INRS Graduate Studies and Student Success Service (in French) to find out whether a framework agreement is already in place with the university you’re interested in.
 INRS can draw up agreements with universities in any country.

 1. The framework agreement

 If the university is in France, there is already a framework agreement (between the Conference of University Presidents [CPU], the Conference of Deans of French Schools of Engineering [CDEFI], and the Conference of Rectors and Principals of Quebec Universities [CREPUQ]) that allows for thesis cotutelle between all universities in France and Québec.

 Other framework agreements have been signed with other countries.
 If there is no agreement in place, INRS can create one provided you have a confirmed research supervisor at each institution.
 Framework agreements are valid for five years and can be renewed with the agreement of both parties.